The system admin can create, read, update, and delete all information on the site, including user profiles. They can also manage user subscriptions.

-Our client Scott Adams, Possio CTO, asked us to come up with a solution that would allow real-time vehicle tracking through the installed hardware device.
-The actual tracking is executed with the help of a hardware Possio Tracker which is purchased in a retail shop and installed in a vehicle.
-With the help of this tracker, owners would not only know the location of their property, but also track its activities, such as speeding, harsh braking, harsh acceleration, upturns, etc. The solution would also allow to view the history of vehicle manipulation and share the access to tracking with other users.
+Our client, Possio CTO Scott Adams, was looking into how to develop GPS tracking software that would allow real-time vehicle tracking through the installed hardware device.
+The actual tracking is executed with the help of the Possio Tracker, a hardware device that can be purchased at a retail shop and installed on a vehicle.
+With the help of this tracker, vehicle owners not only know the location of their vehicle but also can track data about speeding, harsh braking, fast acceleration, harsh driving, and so on.
+This GPS software development solution would also allow to view the history of vehicle manipulation and share the access to tracking with other users.

 We gave both the iOS and Android applications a native design.